Broadcast graphics that don't cost more than the production truck — for whichever sport is on tonight.

 Unlimited saved game setups, team rosters, sponsor packages.
 Load last week's setup and you're production-ready in seconds.
 No template authoring per game.

-Why a football-specific app beats a generic CG platform
+Why a sport-specific app beats a generic CG platform

 Ross Xpression and Vizrt Flowics are powerful — and that's the problem.
 Every graphic has to be designed, every data source has to be integrated, every workflow has to be built.
-SpreeSports ships with the entire football broadcast already wired up.
+Each SpreeSports product ships with its sport's broadcast already wired up.

 Templates already built

-Down & distance scorebar, end-of-quarter score popup, penalty flag, going-to-break sponsor rotation, starting lineup with formation, kickoff countdown, head-to-head matchup card.
-All standard.
+Down & distance scorebar, end-of-quarter score popup, penalty flag, going-to-break sponsor rotation, starting lineup with formation, kickoff countdown, head-to-head matchup card — that's football's set today.
+Basketball, baseball, hockey, and the rest each get their own sport's equivalent templates.
 None of them require a graphics designer.

 Live scoreboard data, free

-The ScoreBox device reads the serial output from your stadium scoreboard controller and pushes it to the cloud.
-The clock, score, period, down, possession — all update in real time without an operator touching anything.
+The ScoreBox device reads the serial output from your stadium scoreboard controller and pushes it to the cloud — the clock, score, period, down, possession all update in real time without an operator touching anything.
+Live today for football; other sports' controllers take manual clock/score entry until their ScoreBox integration ships.

 National scores included

-The bottom-line ticker tracks the teams you follow across NFL, NCAA football, NBA, NCAA basketball (M+W), NHL, MLB, MLS, and NWSL — game schedules from ScoreStream, live game state (clock, score, baserunners, etc.) from ESPN's public APIs.
+The bottom-line ticker — included with every sport's product — tracks the teams you follow across NFL, NCAA football, NBA, NCAA basketball (M+W), NHL, MLB, MLS, and NWSL.
+Game schedules from ScoreStream, live game state (clock, score, baserunners, etc.) from ESPN's public APIs.
 Generic platforms make you wire up both data sources yourself.

 Pay per game, not per year